Pricing: What You Actually Pay

 - Anyone just starting out who doesn't want monthly subscriptions before they have clients

-- Workshop and masterclass hosts who need registration, payments, and video in one link
+- Workshop and masterclass hosts who need registration, payments, and video in one link (see our payment platform comparison for paid masterclasses)

 - Anyone selling digital products alongside live sessions